 8. Add fraud alerts to the major credit bureaus.

 9. Contact companies to sort out miscommunications or confusion about financial matters.

 10. Draft financial plans and work toward financial goals.

 The SAFE financial coaching and education program was created in 2017 at the Wayne State University Institute of Gerontology by Dr. Peter Lichtenberg, a clinical geropsychologist, and Ms. LaToya Hall, a master’s prepared Social Worker.

 NEED TO GET IN TOUCH WITH US?

 Fill out our contact us form and include any details that can help us connect you to the right person.
 We’ll get back to you soon.

 If you are concerned that your financial decision-making is changing as you age, this questionnaire can help.
-The Financial Exploitation Survey is completely confidential.
+The Financial Vulnerability Survey is completely confidential.